material-components/material-components-android/docs/components/Tabs.md

 </style>
 ```

-or using default style theme attributes, styles and theme overlays (themes all
+Use default style theme attributes, styles and theme overlays, which apply to
-tabs but does not affect other components):
+all tabs but do not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">